sgoldenlab/simba/docs/Scenario1.md

 1. Navigate to the `[ Import tracking data ]` tab.
 Under the `Import multiple csv files` heading, click on `Browse Folder` to select the folder that contains the csv files that you wish to import into your project.
 2. Click on `Import csv to project folder`.

 >*Note*: SimBA also provides the ability to import single videos and their corressponding .CSV files.
 For more information, click [here](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#part-1-create-a-new-project-1).
-This method is not used in the current Scenario 1.
+This method is not used in Scenario 1.

 ### Step 4: Extract frames into project folder
 This step will extract all the frames from every pilot video that is imported into the project following **Step 2**.
 The frames are used for behavioral labeling when creating classifiers, and for visualizing the classification results.